Lingua e traduzione anglo-americana i/m

 - Classe di laurea LM-37

-Advanced knowledge of English and American culture and language (European Level C1)".
+Advanced knowledge of English and American culture and language (European Level C1).
 General linguistic, rhetorical and analytical background.

 AIMS.
-Concomitantly with Language classes and labs (supervised by a team of mother-tongue instructors), this course is designed to introduce students to: authoritative statements in the fields of linguistics, poetics, and translation; textual, intertextual, contextual and evaluative strategies of literary translation in different bodies of genres and writings (non-fiction prose, poetry, narrative).
+Concomitantly with Language classes and labs (supervised by a team of mother-tongue instructors), this course is designed to introduce students to: authoritative statements in the fields of linguistics, poetics, and translation; textual, intertextual, contextual and evaluative strategies of literary translation in different genres and writings (non-fiction prose, poetry, narrative).

 LEARNING OUTCOMES.
-By the end of this course successful students should: reach an advanced level of language skills and competence (European Level C1); understand a variety of formal approaches to language (verbal communication) and codified texts (verbal art); identify and explicate different methods in language and discourse analysis, interpretation and literary translation; show skills in close reading and original writing, as well as techniques of literary translation in the target language.
+By the end of this course successful students should: reach an advanced level of language skills and competence (European Level C1+); understand a variety of formal approaches to language (verbal communication) and codified texts (verbal art); identify and explicate different methods in language and discourse analysis, interpretation and literary translation; show skills in close reading and original writing, as well as techniques of literary translation in the target language.

 Linguistics and Poetics: Language, Verbal Art, and Literary Translation.